Is It Okay To Pause Therapy? Understanding The Risks And Benefits

 Can you pause therapy?

 Though a wide range of factors can determine what an effective therapeutic process looks like for each individual, taking a therapy break is both common and helpful for many.
-You can pause or stop therapy for a number of reasons, from successfully meeting therapy goals to financial strain.
+You can pause or stop therapy for a number of reasons, from successfully meeting therapy goals to financial constraints.
 However, the most effective therapeutic relationships are typically built over a long period of time.
-Before pausing sessions, talk with your provider.
+Before pausing future sessions, talk with your provider.
 Therapists can provide guidance and offer tailored recommendations on pausing or ending therapy.

 How do you find a therapist?

 There are a number of ways to find a therapist.
 You might try reaching out to your health insurance provider to explore covered options.
-Organizations, such as the American Psychological Association offer resources for finding a therapist, and online platforms like BetterHelp can also connect you with a licensed therapist.
+Organizations, such as the American Psychological Association, offer resources for finding a therapist, and online platforms like BetterHelp can also connect you with a licensed therapist.

 Is it bad for mental health to stop going to therapy?